Turks and Caicos Bonefishing

-The Caicos Islands , which is the larger of the two island groups that make up the Turks and Caicos, has extensive marine flats and wetlands adjacent to the Caicos Banks which are exceptional for bonefishing and flats fishing.
+Incredible bonefishing can be found in the Turks and Caicos Islands if you know where to look.
+The Caicos Islands, which is the larger of the two island groups that make up the Turks and Caicos archipelago, have extensive marine flats and wetlands adjacent to the Caicos Banks that are exceptional for bonefishing and flats fishing.

-The Turks Islands, which includes Grand Turk and Salt Cay, do have some flats and shallows, yet their extent is far less than those in the Caicos Islands.
+The Turks Islands, which include Grand Turk and Salt Cay, do have some flats and shallows.
+However, their extents are far less than those in the Caicos Islands.

-For the serious angler using the services of a guide and vessel, South Caicos is likely the best island, yet North Caicos and Providenciales are also excellent.
-For a DIY angler that will be wading, North Caicos and Middle Caicos will be the best choice.
+For the serious angler using the services of a guide and vessel, South Caicos is likely the best island for bonefishing (North Caicos and Providenciales can be equally fruitful at times).
+For a DIY angler who will be wading, North Caicos and Middle Caicos are the best locations for bonefishing.

 Equipment

-It’s often quite windy in the Turks and Caicos, so having a light spinning rod with heavier tackle such as a jig head with an artificial lure or a casting jig will often work well for hooking a bonefish in all areas other than the few spots that are regularly hit by anglers.
+It’s often quite windy in the Turks and Caicos, so having a light spinning rod with heavier tackle (such as a jig head with an artificial lure or a casting jig) often works well for hooking bonefish in all areas other than the few spots regularly fished by anglers.

-It’s typically most common to encounter bonefish in 1-2 feet of depth, and often water clarity allows for the fish to be clearly seen.
-Water temperature is annually warm in the Turks and Caicos, especially in the flats.
-Most will not find waders or cold weather gear necessary.
-The bottom in some locations can be a little rough, so waterproof footwear is advised.
+The water temperature in the Turks and Caicos is typically warm year-round, especially in the flats, and most anglers do not find waders or cold-weather gear necessary.
+The bottom in some locations can be a little rough, so waterproof footwear is advisable.

-It’s important to have sufficient sun protection.
+It’s important to have sufficient sun protection when bonefishing.
 Long sleeves, sunscreen, a hat, and polarized sunglasses are highly recommended.
-Polarized sunglasses will make it much easier to see into the water as they reduce surface reflections.
+Polarized sunglasses make it much easier to see into the water, as they reduce surface reflections.

 Licenses

 Visitors fishing in the Turks and Caicos must have a valid fishing license.
-Daily or monthly licenses may be purchased at many marinas on Providenciales, and from the Fisheries Department.
+Daily or monthly licenses may be purchased at many marinas on Providenciales or from the Fisheries Department.

 Equipment Sales

-There’s a limited number of shops that stock fishing equipment.
+There’s a limited number of shops that stock fishing equipment in Turks and Caicos.
 Walkin Marine on Providenciales is the primary source.
-They do not carry fly rods, or much in the way of flyfishing equipment.
+The store does not carry fly rods or much in the way of fly fishing equipment.

 Equipment Rental

-Fly rods can be rented from some of the bonefishing guides.
+Fly rods can be rented from some of the Turks and Caicos bonefishing guides.

-When flats fishing in the Turks and Caicos, bonefish, barracuda, and permit are common, and tarpon and snook are not common, yet are possible catches.
+When flats fishing in the Turks and Caicos, bonefish, barracuda, and permit are common.
+Tarpon and snook are more rare, yet it's possible to catch them.

 Bonefish

-Bonefish are of course the bread and butter of flats fishing in the Turks and Caicos, and they can be found throughout the Caicos Islands.
-Typically they will be found in schools, with numbers of 6-20 in the further reaches of the tidal creeks, to larger schools of 50-100 in some of the sounds such as Bottle Creek or near South Caicos.
-It’s not unknown to see some truly impressive schools of hundreds at locations such as Ship Channel, which is a shallow channel and navigation route in the center of the Caicos Banks.
+Bonefish are the bread and butter of flats fishing in the Turks and Caicos, and they can be found throughout the Caicos Islands.
+These fish are typically found swimming in schools that can number between 6 and 20 individuals in the further reaches of the tidal creeks and 50 to 100 individuals in some of the sounds, such as Bottle Creek, or near South Caicos.
+It’s not unknown to see some truly impressive schools of hundreds of bonefish at locations such as Ship Channel, which is a shallow channel and navigation route in the center of the Caicos Banks.

-Bonefish size in the Turks and Caicos varies, with 1-5 pound fish being common, and the large end of the range being up to about 11 pounds.
-Heavier fish exist, yet there’s not a realistic expectation of a catch.
+Bonefish size in the Turks and Caicos varies, with 1–5 pound (0.5 to 2.3 kg) bonefish being common and 11-pound (5 kg) bonefish at the larger end of the range.
+Heavier fish exist, yet are unusual to catch.

 Permit

-Permit is a regular catch in the Caicos Islands, especially where there’s a bit of a channel in flats, or between small cays.
-It’s not as common as bonefish, yet can be found with regularity in their favoured locations and environments.
+Permit is a regular catch in the Caicos Islands, especially between small cays or where a channel exists in the flats.
+Permit are not as common as bonefish, yet can be found with regularity in their favored locations and environments.

 Schools of permit, which occasionally can be large, can be seen in the right channel settings, or in spots such as the deeper sections of Bottle Creek on North Caicos.